GonzaloAllenPerez444/cse15l-lab-reports/blogpost.md

 Make sure to read this slow and in order- it will save you some headaches, believe me.
+Check the _"potential problems you might run into"_ section at the bottom if you're having issues.

 __What The Heck Are We Doing?__